Food labels: a guide to reading nutrition labels

 • ‘Lite’ or ‘light’

-Foods that are described as ‘light’ or ‘lite’ may not be light in kilojoules or fat, but instead light in taste, colour or texture.
+Foods that are described as ‘light’ or ‘lite’ may not have fewer kilojoules or less fat or salt, but may be light in taste, colour or texture.
 The characteristic that makes the food ‘light’ must be stated on the label.

 • Low-fat

-Only foods derived from animals contain cholesterol, so ‘no cholesterol’ or ‘low cholesterol’ claims on foods derived from plants are meaningless, because all plant foods contain virtually no cholesterol.
+Only foods derived from animals contain cholesterol, so ‘no cholesterol’ or ‘low cholesterol’ claims on foods derived from plants are meaningless, because plant foods do not contain cholesterol.
+A ‘low cholesterol’ claim can only be made on a liquid food that contains no more than 10 mg cholesterol per 100 mL or a solid food that has no more than 20 mg cholesterol per 100 g.

 ‘Use by’ and ‘Best before’ dates